ioslilyng/airbnb_nyc/README.md

-# Airbnb NYC and CRISP-DM
+# Data Analysis on Airbnb New York City
 The project applies CRISP-DM process on Airbnb New York City listings dataset to gain insight into Airbnb hosting business.
 ***
 ### Prerequisites